Elendow/SpritedowAnimator/README.md

 - **Animations** is a list with all the animations.

 # Using the animations
-Add the animator component to the object you want to animate and fill the animations list with the animations you want.
+Add the spriteAnimator or UIAnimator component to the object you want to animate and fill the animations list with the animations you want.
-This component requires a SpriteRenderer component to work.
+This component requires a SpriteRenderer or Image component to work.
 If the object doesn't have one, the animator will add it automatically.
 On your code, use **GetComponent** to get the reference and start using it.

 # Methods